 |

-There is archeological evidence of human settlement in Oceania as early as the Upper Palaeolithic period of the Stone Age, but little art of any great antiquity survives since with a few exceptions, like the monumental lava-stone statues on Easter Island the materials used are not especially long-lasting: painted and carved wood, bark-cloth, vegetable fibres, feathers and bone, Once made, few artifacts were conserved as treasures or enduring memorials; most were abandoned or sometimes destroyed once their immediate purpose had been fulfilled.
+There is archeological evidence of human settlement in Oceania as early as the Upper Palaeolithic period of the Stone Age, but little rock art of any great antiquity survives since with a few exceptions, like the monumental lava-stone statues on Easter Island the materials used are not especially long-lasting: painted and carved wood, bark-cloth, vegetable fibres, feathers and bone.
+Once made, few artifacts were conserved as treasures or enduring memorials; most were abandoned or sometimes destroyed once their immediate purpose had been fulfilled.
 However, because foreign intrusion into parts of the region is relatively recent, the traditions in which they were conceived have often remained unadulterated and stable well into this century.
-The Pacific Ocean harbours innumerable
+For one of the best collections of ethnographic artifacts from Oceania, see: the British Museum, in London.

-this opinion, which, however, certain authors still hold.
-Works of art, by bringing the myths into everyday life, ensure the balance of society, but the chieftain is the link between this world and the supernatutal world.
+the Oceanic Arts Works of art, by bringing the myths into everyday life, ensure the balance of society, but the chieftain is the link between this world and the supernatutal world.
 His power is based on a genealogy which goes back to the creating gods, as well as on a freely spent and widely distributed fortune.
 This tradition is well suited to encourage creation, for the abundance of works of art and their brilliance are evidence of the same generosity with regard to the dead (whom these works celebrate) as with regard to the living (who extract from them an additional amount of magical protection).
 The great works of art are accomplished

 in a holiday atmosphere.
 The rich man who commissions them maintains the